gregid/standard-resource/docs/store/creating-a-store.md

 # Creating a Store

-Creating a store is the first thing you will do when getting started with Standard Resource.
+Creating a store is the first thing you must do when getting started with Standard Resource.

 The default export of the library is called `createResourceStore`; it is a function that returns a store.